stitchfix/stitchfix.github.io/_posts/2015-06-02-anatomy-of-service-objects-in-rails.md

 This is more verbose, but is a useful pattern if:

-* The way `CheckoutService` is created is unstable and likely to change, and we wish to store that code outside this class
+* The way `CheckoutService` is created is unstable and likely to change, and we wish to store that code outside this class.
 * We will need different implementations of `CheckoutService` for different situations.
+* `CheckoutService` is a singleton or something that's relatively difficult to construct, and we want that code to life elsewhere.
 * We want to fail fast if creating the `CheckoutService` results in an error (as opposed to failing when the object is actually needed).

 Also note that our `attr_reader` is private.
 As mentioned, callers should not use `ReturnProcessor` instances to gain access to `CheckoutService` instances, and we communicate that via `private`.